idakukimiya/automation-narrative/README.md

 ## Usage

-User Story: Want CMS-style blog site, can publish articles, blog posts, and my thoughts and opinions.
+CMS-style blog site, can publish articles, blog posts, and user's thoughts and opinions post.

-Developers (users) can publish their blog post and comment on other developers' post.
+User can also comment on other developers' post.

 ## Acceptance Criteria